ArNayyeri/html_LLM_suggester/README.md

 ## Overview
 This project provides a Flask-based backend server and a browser extension to:
 - Record HTML/CSS snapshots and user events from web pages.
-- Analyze web forms using LLMs (Ollama, OpenRouter, or Together API).
+- Analyze web forms using LLMs (Ollama or OpenRouter).
 - Suggest valid input values and ranges for form fields, in Persian, based on the HTML structure.
 - Save and update suggestions for further testing or automation.